kbdar/EDFConsumptionViz/README.md

 Note: You will need to **create the timeSeries collection "consumptionTS"** explicitly (use Atlas UI to create it) where as the normal collection will get created based on the name specified in the **"parameters.py"**.

 __2. How to enable and access the API__
 * You only need to have an electricity connection and a contract with one of the energy providers.
-You then will open an accunt at mon-compte.enedis.fr and enable the access to your linky.
+You then will open an account at mon-compte.enedis.fr and enable the access to your linky.
 You will then be provided with an access token that you can use to make API requests.
 Here is 2 API that I used:
 - API to get the 2 years historical data:
  ```
 'https://conso.boris.sh/api/consumption_load_curve?prm=<your-prm>&start=2022-01-22&end=2022-01-23'
   ```
- Replace _<your-prm>_ with your prm ID and the start and end dates must be between last 2 years.
+ Replace _<your-prm>_ with your prm ID and the start and end dates must be between the last 2 years.
  To get the data for day x you can enter the start date as day x and end date as day x+1.
  Here is a part of what the output of the API looks like:
    ```